-The environment, particularly agriculture interests including farms and ranches in the unincorporated areas, would likely suffer the greatest impacts from extended periods of drought.
+The environment, particularly agriculture interests including farms and ranches, would likely suffer the greatest impacts from extended periods of drought.
 The western area of the County is most vulnerable to the impacts of drought because this area is extensively involved in farming and ranching.
-A drought could cause significant economic hardships in the agricultural communities when crops are damaged or unable to grow.
+A drought could cause significant economic hardships in the agricultural communities.
 The urbanized communities along the coast are less vulnerable economically due to their location and non-agricultural economic base.
 Most infrastructure, schools, commercial developments, and residential homes are not vulnerable to drought unless wildfires occur.
 Residents of St. Johns County could see household wells dry up, which would cause major expenses for homeowners who rely on well water.
 Potential impacts to St. Johns County's potable water supply by saltwater intrusion during drought conditions are generally low.

 Drought has its largest impact on the agriculture and environment.
 Much of the large-scale developments occurring and being proposed are in the unincorporated areas of St. Johns County.
-Developed areas will be less vulnerable to droughts.
-Droughts are less likely to impact the City of St. Augustine and St. Augustine Beach due to their lack of farming and ranching.
+The developed areas will be less vulnerable to droughts.